-On behalf of Dartmouth-Hitchcock, Press Ganey administers the CAHPS® Hospital Survey and CAHPS Clinician and Group Practice survey, developed by the Agency for Healthcare Research and Quality, for use in hospitals and medical practices across the country.
+On behalf of Dartmouth Hitchcock Medical Center and Clinics, Press Ganey administers the CAHPS® Hospital Survey and CAHPS Clinician and Group Practice survey, developed by the Agency for Healthcare Research and Quality, for use in hospitals and medical practices across the country.
 The surveys ask patients to evaluate specific aspects of their experience and care.
 Results are used to evaluate our patient’s overall perception of care and to identify areas for improvement.
 Specifically, we rely on the following six questions from the survey to develop our website star ratings:

 - Did the provider explain things in a way that was easy to understand?

 - Did the provider listen carefully to you?

 - Did the provider give you easy to understand information about your health questions or concerns?